Filters

 How do I find and apply filters in Zappi?

 4. Then, explore your filters!
 What exactly is available will depend on which tool you've used and what custom questions you included.
 Generally speaking, the first filters listed are from the survey's screening portion, followed by measures or attitudes asked for in the main survey, followed by your custom questions.
 Expand the filter you'd like to apply and select options to include in your analysis.
-This GIF illustrates filtering on how often the respondents purchase from the category.
-In the aggregate, the stimulus performed at or below the norm.
-However, among those who shop the category the most, it performed well above the norm.

-Caution: Watch your base size
+Caution: watch your base size

 As you adjust your filters, the base size reflected in your analysis will drop.
 Take caution with conclusions drawn based on small numbers of people.